xerial/scala-cookbook/_posts/2012-07-03-union-find.md

         if(c.isRoot)
           e
         else {
+          // path compression: recursively connect all elements
-          // path compression: the parent of e c.parent = find(c.parent)
+		  // in the path from e to the root directly to the root c.parent = find(c.parent)
           c.parent
         }